-- 1. Covering a Part D drug for you that is not on our "Drug List".
-If we agree to cover a drug not on the "Drug List", you will need to pay the cost-sharing amount that applies to drugs in the Specialty drug tier.
+- 1. Covering a Part D drug for you that is not on our Drug List.
+If we agree to cover a drug not on the Drug List, you will need to pay the cost-sharing amount that applies to drugs in the non-preferred brand tier.
 You cannot ask for an exception to the cost-sharing amount we require you to pay for the drug. - 2.
 Removing a restriction for a covered drug.
-Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our "Drug List".
-If we agree to make an exception and waive a restriction for you, you can ask for an exception to the copayment or coinsurance amount we require you to pay for the drug.
+Chapter 5 describes the extra rules or restrictions that apply to certain drugs on our Drug List.
+If we agree to make an exception and waive a restriction for you, you can ask for an exception to the cost-sharing amount we require you to pay for the drug.

 - 3. Changing coverage of a drug to a lower cost-sharing tier.
-Every drug on our "Drug List" is in one of our cost-sharing tiers.
-In general, the lower the cost-sharing tier number, the less you will pay as your share of the cost of the drug. - If our "Drug List" contains alternative drug(s) for treating your medical condition that are in a lower cost-sharing tier than your drug, you can ask us to cover your drug at the cost-sharing amount that applies to the alternative drug(s). - If the drug you're taking is a biological product you can ask us to cover your drug at a lower cost-sharing amount.
-This would be the lowest tier that contains biological product alternatives for treating your condition. - If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - You cannot ask us to change the cost-sharing tier for any drug in the Specialty drug cost-sharing tier (if applicable to your plan). - If we approve your tiering exception request and there is more than one lower cost-sharing tier with alternative drugs you can't take, you will usually pay the lowest amount. - Coverage of any non-formulary drug is not eligible for a tiering exception. - A drug included under a non-Part D supplemental benefit is not eligible for a tiering exception.
-(Non-Part D supplemental benefit coverage is purchased by some former employer/union/trusts to cover some prescription drugs not normally covered in a Medicare prescription drug plan.
-If included, this will be identified in your Prescription Drug Schedule of Cost Sharing under the section "Non-Part D Supplemental Benefit.")
+Every drug on our Drug List is in one of our cost-sharing tiers.
+In general, the lower the cost-sharing tier number, the less you will pay as your share of the cost of the drug. - If our Drug List contains alternative drug(s) for treating your medical condition that are in a lower cost-sharing tier than your drug, you can ask us to cover your drug at the cost-sharing amount that applies to the alternative drug(s). - If the drug you're taking is a brand name drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains brand name alternatives for treating your condition. - If the drug you're taking is a generic drug you can ask us to cover your drug at the cost-sharing amount that applies to the lowest tier that contains either brand or generic alternatives for treating your condition. - You cannot ask us to change the cost-sharing tier for any drug in the Specialty drug cost-sharing tier (if applicable to your plan). - If we approve your tiering exception request and there is more than one lower cost-sharing tier with alternative drugs you can't take, you will usually pay the lowest amount. - Coverage of any non-formulary drug is not eligible for a tiering exception. - A drug included under a non-Part D supplemental benefit, is not eligible for a tiering exception.
+(Non-Part D supplemental benefit coverage is purchased by your former employer/union/trusts to cover some prescription drugs not normally covered in a Medicare prescription drug plan.
+This coverage is identified in your Prescription Drug Schedule of Cost Sharing under the section "Non-Part D Supplemental Benefit.")